mike4192/spotMicro/README.md

 Comprehensive instructions for servo installation, calibration, and configuration can be found in [servo_calibration](docs/servo_calibration.md) document.

 #### Running:
-Open at least two terminal wndows, with at least one ssh'ed to the raspberry pi.
+Open at least two terminal windows, with at least one ssh'ed to the raspberry pi.
 I reccomend using a terminal multiplexer such as `tmux` for convenience.
 Start the following launch files in the respective terminals:
 * `roslaunch spot_micro_motion_cmd motion_cmd.launch`: Run on the Raspberry Pi.
 Launches the i2c_pwmboard node as well as the robot's motion control node.
 On startup, the motion command node sends a servo configuration message to the i2c_pwmboard node, then starts a state machines and enteres an idle state.
 * `roslaunch spot_micro_keyboard_command keyboard_command.launch` Run on a local machine.
 Launches the keyboard command node, for issuing keyboard commands to the spot micro robot
 * **OPTIONAL**: The above two launch files can take optional command line arguments to start additional nodes.
 Some of the command line arguments are listed below.